jrjohnson1231/SpaceTeam/README.md

 - **2/17/16 9:30-10:20(in-class)**: Discussed in more detail class heiarchy as well as analytical difficulty of n-body problem.
 - **2/29/16 3:00-4:00**: Monday Lab (Allie and John) Came up with rubric and discussed where to begin.
 - **3/14/16 3:00-4:00**: Monday Lab (Allie and John) Started LazyFoo SDL tutorials.
+- **3/16/16 2:00-3:00**: Will focus on calculating coordinates and displaying separately.
+Will worry about user input while the program is running later on once we have things moving correctly on the screen.